ryuujikuno07/CMUVotingSystem/README.md

-# CMUVotingSystem
+# City of Malabon University Election System
-For Capstone Project II Revision ongoing.
+For Capstone Project Revision ongoing.

 For testing the app just login to this account.

-  username : admin
+  Username : admin
-  password: admins
+  Password: admins
   IP: localhost